AqwamCreates/DataPredict/docs/HighValueProjectTutorials.md

   * Have higher play time potential due to its ability to exploit and explore than the other two models, but tend to be risky to use.

+  * Minimal implementation takes a minimum of 2 hours using DataPredict™.

 ## Targeting Systems

 * [Creating Cluster-Based Targeting Model](HighValueProjectTutorials/CreatingClusterBasedTargetingModel.md)

   * Find the center of players based on number of clusters.

+  * Minimal implementation takes a minimum of 30 minutes using DataPredict™.

 * [Creating Reward-Maximization-Based Targeting Model](HighValueProjectTutorials/CreatingRewardMaximizationBasedTargetingModel.md) (Incomplete)